-A general description of the hydrogeology of the District is provided in order to assist the reader in correlating aquifer performance tests to the regional hydrostratigraphic units of the Floridan, intermediate and surficial aquifers.
+A general description of the hydrogeology of the District is provided to assist the reader in correlating aquifer performance tests to the regional hydrostratigraphic units of the Floridan aquifer system, Hawthorn aquifer system, and surficial aquifer.
 For site specific information, the reader is urged to refer to the specific reference for each aquifer performance test contained in the References / Comments columns of the Aquifer Characteristics tables.

-The Southeastern Geological Survey provides a generalized guide to the relationship of regional hydrogeologic units to major stratigraphic units in southern Florida5.
+The Southeastern Geological Survey provides a generalized guide to the relationship of regional hydrogeologic units to major stratigraphic units in southern Florida.
 This chart has been modified from the chart contained in the referenced report to show the hydrogeologic and stratigraphic relationships of southern, central and northern portion of the SWFWMD (use highlighted link to refer to Figure 1).

-5 Southeastern Geological Society Ad Hoc Committee on Florida Hydrostratigraphic Unit Definition, 1986, Florida Hydrogeologic Units; Florida Geological Survey Special Publication No. 28.
+&lt;sup>6 Southeastern Geological Society Ad Hoc Committee on Florida Hydrostratigraphic Unit Definition, 1986, Florida Hydrogeologic Units; Florida Geological Survey Special Publication No. 28.

-FLORIDAN AQUIFER
+FLORIDAN AQUIFER SYSTEM

-The Floridan aquifer system consists primarily of vertically continuous sequences of carbonate rocks of generally high permeability, and is separated into two principal hydrostratigraphic zones consisting of the fresh potable water of the Upper Floridan aquifer and the highly mineralized water of the Lower Floridan aquifer.
-Some areas in the Lower Floridan aquifer, in the extreme northeast and eastern portion of the District, have potable zones found immediately below the Middle Confining Unit No. 1 (MCU1) and/or Middle Confining Unit No. 2 (MCU2).
-These potable zones are principally found in high recharge areas where little or no evaporates exist in MCU1 and MCU2 or the upper portions of the Lower Floridan Aquifer.
+The Floridan aquifer system consists primarily of vertically continuous sequences of carbonate rocks of generally high permeability, and is separated into two principal hydrostratigraphic units consisting of the fresh potable water of the Upper Floridan aquifer and the highly mineralized water of the Lower Floridan aquifer.
+Some areas in the Lower Floridan aquifer, in the extreme northeast and eastern portion of the District, have potable zones found immediately below middle confining unit I (MCU I) and/or middle confining unit II (MCU II) of Miller (1986).
+These potable zones are principally found in high recharge areas where little or no evaporates exist in MCU I and MCU II or the upper portions of the Lower Floridan Aquifer.
 The Upper Floridan aquifer is the principal source of water in the SWFWMD and is used for major industrial, mining, public supply, domestic use, irrigation, and brackish water desalination in coastal communities.